 Punishment in the camp took many forms.
 The POWs were punched, beaten with ropes, rocks, clubs, shoes, belts, and poles to make them work faster.
 Many of the punishments received by the POWs were the result of the Japanese interpreter, Shinshi Kirio, intentionally misinterpreting orders, or outright lying so that the POWs would be beaten.
 He also made POWs, as punishment, run in circles in the cold.

 Afterward, it was not uncommon for the Japanese to rub salt into the man’s wounds and had their food rations cut.
 They were made to stand at attention with their arms outstretched, in front of them, holding buckets of water at arm’s length.
 Other men were suspended from ladders – by their wrists – and beaten while they hung there.
 They also were made to kneel on rocks or bamboo poles with heavy rocks behind their knees or squat for hours at a time with a pole behind their knees.

-On September 4, 1945, the POWs left the camp and taken to Hamamatsu, where they boarded the U.S.S.
+The POWs were dropped more food and received clothing.
+They were told to give their extra food to the Koreans in a nearby camp.
+On September 4, 1945, the POWs left the camp and were taken to Hamamatsu, where they boarded the U.S.S.
 Rescue, a hospital ship.
 The really sick remained on the ship when it arrived at Yokohama.
-From there, the POWs were driven to an airfield south of Tokyo and flown to Okinawa and later returned to the Philippines.
+From there, the POWs were driven to an airfield south of Tokyo and flown to Okinawa, and later returned to the Philippines.

 Ray returned home on the U.S.S.
 Joseph T. Dyckman on October 16, 1945, in San Francisco, California.
 He was sent to Letterman General Hospital before returning home.
 After returning home, he was listed on April 13, 1946, as having been demobilized and discharged on April 22, 1946.